-How to Become a Forensic Scientist in Washington?
+How to Be a Forensic Scientist in Washington,WA

 There are currently around 600 forensic science technicians working in Washington, with the highest concentration (210) being in the Seattle-Bellevue-Everett, WA area, according to May 2017 data from the US Bureau of Labor Statistics.
 With crimes being committed every few minutes in the state, this number is expected to grow in the coming years.